What's a W-2? Wage and Tax Statement Explained

 What's Form W-2?

 Form W-2 (a.k.a.
 Wage and Tax Statement) is a tax document created by the Internal Revenue Service that reports United States wages paid to employees and taxes withheld for the calendar year, including all withheld Federal Insurance Contributions Act (FICA) Taxes.
-It can also include other payroll deductions applied to an employee's gross income, like 401(k) or health savings account contributions.
+It can also include other payroll deductions applied to an employee's gross income, like 401(k) or health savings account (HSA) contributions.

 Created as part of the Current Tax Payment Act of 1943, employers submit the form every year to the Social Security Administration (SSA) and distribute copies to all employees except for independently contracted employees.